 - Get the honorary birthday person excited about the party menu

 - Have time to get extra things together

 - Relieve procrastination stress

 Things to Consider When Planning the Party Menu

-When you start to think about and plan your party food and drink here are some things to think about:
+When you start to think through and plan your party food and drink here are some things to consider: